Elementor Review: The Best WordPress Page Builder

 300+ Designer Made Templates

-While Elementor has a simple interface making it easy for anyone to create their own designs, arrangements are in place for those who lack even an ounce of creativity or would simply prefer to rely on existing designs.
+While Elementor has a simple interface, making it easy for anyone to create their own designs, arrangements are in place for those who lack even an ounce of creativity or would prefer to rely on existing designs.

-The templates come in different formats (blocks and pages) and styles covering a wide range of use cases and niches.
+The templates come in different formats (blocks and pages) and styles, covering many use cases and niches.
 You will find templates for homepages, landing pages, about pages, and contact pages for various types/niches of websites like restaurants, photography, interior decorating, fitness, etc.

-All in all, the template library significantly broadens the scope of designs you can make and shortens the amount of time it takes to make them.
+Overall, the template library significantly broadens the scope of designs you can make and shortens the time it takes to make them.

 90+ Widgets/Elements